xiaopeng12138/MaiDXR/README.md

 ## Supported platform
 - All SteamVR device
 - All Oculus device
-- Only tested on Quest 2 through Oculus link (Native and via SteamVR).
+- Tested on Quest 2 through Oculus link (Native and via SteamVR) and ALVR (via SteamVR).
 The Hand Balls position is by default adjusted for the Quest 2 controller.

 ## Declaimer
 - This project is non-profit and some resources came from Internet!